Office of Personnel Management

 2/28

 Judge Alsup ruling in AFL-CIO vs. OPM (N.D.
-Cal.), issues a temporary restraining order that termination of probationary workers at 6 agencies were unlawful
+Cal.) issues a temporary restraining order that termination of probationary workers at 6 agencies was unlawful and that they should be restored to work immediately.

 March 2025